Chapter 4: Attaining High Performance and Scalability

 Each edition of Windows Server 2003 supports the indicated performance-related attributes:

-Windows Server 2003, Enterprise Edition: support for up to 32 GB RAM, and up to 8-way SMP, optional support for 64-bit Itanium processors
+Windows Server 2003, Enterprise Edition: up to 32 GB RAM, and support for up to 8-way SMP, optional support for 64-bit Itanium processors

 From the point of view of performance management, this is an ideal situation for the customer.
-A Windows Server System vendor has little ability to lock in a customer by making alternate possibilities economically unattractive.
+A Windows Server System vendor has little capability to lock in a customer by making alternate possibilities economically unattractive.
 The only account control strategy available to a Windows Server System vendor is consistently delivering excellent products and services at competitive prices.

 Although Windows Server 2003 is well suited to perform out-of-the-box for most customer workloads, it is possible to tune server settings.
 Tuning can result in incremental performance gains, especially when the nature of the workload will not vary much over time.
 Tunable parameters available to optimize the performance of the Windows Server System include file serving, networking, storage, and Web serving.